Viridian: Spanish viridian

 Spanish viridian is the color that is called Viridian specifico in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.

 Permanence

 Viridian is considered durable and permanent as an artist's pigment.
-Viridian is unaffected by temperatures up to 260 °C (500 °F), but it is unsuitable for use in ceramic glazes.
+Viridian is unaffected by temperatures up to 260 C, but it is unsuitable for use in ceramic glazes.
 Viridian is compatible with all pigments in all media, and has high oil absorption.
 Pure pigment formulations of viridian are hard and may separate in tubes, but adding barium sulfate in small quantities enables easy grinding and dispersion.